JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 Package installation is accomplished interactively in the REPL or executing commands.

 - In the REPL, you can change to the Package Management Mode by hitting `]` and, e.g., `add DataFrames CSV` to install the two packages.
-Hit backspace to exit that mode in the REPL.
+Hit `[backspace]` to exit that mode in the REPL.
-- To execute certain commands, the above would be the same as `using Pkg; Pkg.add(["DataFrames", "CSV"])`
+- The same operation without changing REPL modes would be: `using Pkg; Pkg.add(["DataFrames", "CSV"])`

-Related to packages, is **environments** which are a self-contained workspace for your code.
+Related to packages, are **environments** which are a self-contained workspaces for your code.
 This lets you install only packages that are relevant to the current work.
 It also lets you 'remember' the exact set of packages and versions that you used.
 In fact, you can share the environment with others, and it will be able to recreate the same environment as when you ran the code.
 This is accomplished via a `Project.toml` file, which tracks the direct dependencies you've added, along with details about your project like its version number.
 The `Manifest.toml` tracks the entire dependency tree.

 Reproducibility via the environment tools above is a really key aspect that will ensure Julia code is consistent across time and users, which is important for financial controls.

 ### Editors

 Because Julia is very extensible and amenable to analysis of its own code, you can typically find plugins for whatever tool you prefer to write code in.
-I will mention a few here:
+A few examples:

 #### Visual Studio Code

 Visual Studio Code is a free editor from Microsoft.
 There's a full-featured [Julia plugin](https://www.julia-vscode.org/) available, which will help with auto-completion, warnings, and other code hints that you might find in a dedicated editor (e.g. PyCharm or RStudio).
-Like those tools, you can view plots, show datasets, debug, and manage version control.
+Like those tools, you can view plots, search documentation, show datasets, debug, and manage version control.

 #### Notebooks